weblicht/curb/components/GenericDisplay/README.md

 `Delimited`: given an array of data, pretty-print this data with delimiters.

+`EmptyTable`: given formatting information and a message to display, generate an HTML table (with headers, etc.) containing the message as its only row

 `Heading`: generate an HTML section heading at an appropriate level

 `List`: display an ordered or unordered list, depending on `ordered`